gurrenm3/NoMansSky.Api/docfx_project/codeExamples/solarSystemVariables.md

 Code examples:
-1. Using address with ModifyMbin
+1. Using address with memory manager to modify one variable
 ```cs
 long address = CurrentSystem.SystemAddress; // here is the address